FACT-Finder-Web-Components/documentation/markdown/en/ff-loading-spinner.md

 ## Overview

-`ff-loading-spinner` is a leightweight spinning loading indicator that is triggered by common events fired by FACT-Finder Web Components.
-It uses inexpensive CSS-Animations and does not trigger `layout` or `paint` operations in Blink and Gecko-based browsers.
+`ff-loading-spinner` is a lightweight spinning loading indicator that is triggered by common events fired by FACT-Finder Web Components.
+It uses inexpensive CSS animations and does not trigger `layout` or `paint` operations in Blink and Gecko-based browsers.

 The element gets activated by the following events: